Skip to main content

 Get Required Insurance

-Secure workers compensation (or exemption) and general liability insurance meeting L&I minimum requirements.
+Secure workers compensation coverage (or file for exemption if sole proprietor with no employees) and obtain general liability insurance meeting L&I minimum requirements.

 4